gregtatum/gecko-dev/tools/profiler/docs/markers-guide.rst

 ``StreamJSONMarkerData`` will do the minimum amount of work necessary to serialize the marker type-specific arguments to its internal buffer representation.
 POD types (numbers) and strings are the easiest and cheapest to serialize.
-Look at the corresponding ``mozilla::ProfileBufferEntryWriter::Serializer`` specializations if you want to better understand the work done.
+Look at the corresponding ``ProfileBufferEntryWriter::Serializer`` specializations if you want to better understand the work done.

 Avoid doing expensive operations when recording markers.
 E.g.: ``printf`` of